acdh-oeaw/gl-autodevops-minimal-port/README.md

 The [auto-deploy-app](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image/-/tree/master/assets/auto-deploy-app) helm chart is part of the [Gitlab cluster-integration auto-deploy-image repository](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image)

 This helm chart should be updated onco in a while.

+_Note:_ At least one Secret and one Variable is required for the workflows in this repository to work.
+Usually at least a K8s config as secret and a KUBE_INGRESS_BASE_DOMAIN are set so this limitation is rarely encountered.